 Much like the Nest Cam, by incorporating built-in intelligence, its motion sensing capabilities are quite advanced.
 It can tell the difference between people, packages, animals, and vehicles in real time, and send push notifications based on the information it gathers.
 ‘Nest Aware’ uses facial recognition to even notify you when a familiar face is at the door.

 Two-way communication lets you communicate with whoever’s at the door, while the 3:4 ratio, displayed vertically, maximizes what you can see, from sky to ground.

-When Alfred detects something unusual, it will instantly notify you, and allow you to use two-way communication wherever you are.
-Other features like night vision make it a totally robust means of securing your property, without the cost.
+When Alfred detects something unusual, it will instantly notify you, and allow you to use two-way communication wherever you are via the app.
+Other features like night vision make it a totally robust means of securing your property.